TSChallenges/ts-dataengineering-challenge-TS-Challenge/README.md

 4. The repository includes a pre-configured `devcontainer.json` file, which automatically sets up the Python environment in Codespaces.
 5. Once the Codespace is ready and the environment is set up, review the code in the Python files to understand the structure.
+6. A `requirement.txt` file is added in the repo, which pre-installs the required libraries for the challenge(Don't modify).
+7. `.devcontainer`, `tests`, `.gitignore` and `.github` are protected files and they shouldn't be altered.
-6. Implement the missing functions marked with **TODO** comments.
+8. Implement the missing functions marked with **TODO** comments.
-7. Test your implementation by running the `main.py` file inside GitHub Codespaces.
+9. Test your implementation by running the `main.py` file inside GitHub Codespaces.
+10. Once the codespace changes are committed, your project will be submitted for review.

 ---